-This trail is one of the first paths that early Mount Desert Island (MDI) residents and tourists constructed and strolled down in the early 20th century, during the pre-national park era.
+This dirt sidewalk is one of the first paths that early Mount Desert Island (MDI) residents and tourists constructed and strolled down in the early 20th century, during the pre-national park era.
 It runs for approximately 2.9 miles along one Acadia's easternmost edges and overlooks Frenchman Bay.
 The path extends from Sols Cliff in the north to Schooner Head in the south.
 Its northern end links up with the Compass Harbor Trail

 near the ruins of George Dorr's Old Farm estate (Dorr is considered "The Father of Acadia", the person most responsible for helping to create the national park), while the southern trailhead is located at the Schooner Head Overlook parking lot, about 0.3 miles east of the Park Loop Road's entrance station at the base of Enoch Mountain.
 For those who want to hike it from the north, there is also parking close to Dorr's farm.
 Obviously, you can hike this path in either direction due to its accessibility.